Dimmanzo/GG-EZ-API/README.md

 ## **Code Validation**

 All code was tested with **CI Python Linter** to ensure compliance with PEP8 standards.
-No significant issues were detected.
+While no significant issues were detected, it is worth noting that some lines exceed 79 characters due to unavoidable long URLs and other similar code elements that cannot be split without breaking functionality.

 - **Models**: Verified for consistent naming conventions and clean logic.
 - **Serializers**: Ensured proper validation and field handling.
 - **Views**: Checked for proper use of DRF class-based views, query optimizations, and error handling.
 - **URLs and Permissions**: Confirmed logical routing and secure access control implementation.

-The project meets Python coding standards, ensuring maintainable, clean, and readable code.
+The project meets Python coding standards, ensuring maintainable, clean, and readable code, with a few exceptions where line length restrictions could not be adhered to due to technical limitations.

 ---